ArtBlocks/artbot/README.md

   - json file defining trigger names for single tokens.
 See `ringerSets.json` for example.

-## PBAB instructions
+## Engine instructions

 These instructions explain how to configure Art Bot to serve project data in relevant channels.

 1. Invite ArtBot to your server by clicking [here](https://discord.com/oauth2/authorize?client_id=794646394420854824&scope=bot&permissions=19520).
 Note that you must have the "Manage Server" permission on the desired server to invite Art Bot.
-2. As a PBAB partner you most likely have a contract of your own.
+2. As a Engine partner you most likely have a contract of your own.
 To configure this you will have to follow the [optional configuration](#optional-configuration) scheme in `ProjectConfig/partnerContracts.json` by adding a new entry.

 > :warning: Address must be all lowercase characters